How To Help Autistic Kids With Play

 Forget what you know about toys

-Be accepting of the things that they find engaging.
+Be accepting of the things that they find engaging and exciting.
 There’s no point in trying to encourage joint attention and social interaction without showing respect for the things that they choose to play with.
 How can they feel safe enough to explore in a space where the things they find interesting are wrong?